HKN-HACKATHON/docs/guides/01_git.md

 ### **5\.
 Recombine those isolated code snapshots**

-After a branch has served its purpose for being created, you may need to recombine (or merge) it with another branch to restore the initial development flow disrupted by this isolation and update the other branches.
+After a branch has served its purpose, you may need to recombine (or merge) it with another branch to restore the initial development flow disrupted by this isolation and update other branches.

 ```shell
 # Combine all the updates of the branch <branch-name> with the currently selected one